Research Projects in the IRL

 Ethics Education.
 We are working to understand best practices for ethics education for technologists, by analyzing current practices and piloting interventions in university courses.
 We are also interested in public education and science communication around AI ethics.
 [For more information see: Responsible Computing]

 Ethical Speculation.
 Funded by Dr. Fiesler’s NSF CAREER grant, we are working on strategies for ethical speculation in technology design and in educational contexts (e.g., the Black Mirror Writers Room).
-Recent work in this space led by Shamika Klassen examined how Black women imagine the future of technology, and current projects focus on chatbots and health information (led by Faye Kollig).
+Recent work in this space led by Shamika Klassen examined how Black women imagine the future of technology, and current projects focus on conversational AI (led by PhD student Faye Kollig) as well as tools for thinking through unanticipated consequences.

 Ethics Controversies.
 In addition to past work on understanding public reactions to data privacy and research ethics controversies, we continue work on understanding media coverage of emerging technology ethics.